 Excellent descriptions of both Sverdrups and the Indonesian Throughflow can be found in David Pickell’s book Diving Bali, But the basic mechanism is the difference in sea-level between the Pacific Ocean to the north-east of the archipelago and the Indian Ocean to the south-west.

 This massive disparity is caused by the trade winds and associated oceanic currents.
 These act in opposite directions in the northern and southern hemispheres.
-But the overall result is the largest movement of water on the planet which flows through the Indonesian archipelago.
+But the overall result is the largest movement of water on the planet flowing through the Indonesian archipelago.

-The 18,000+ islands of the archipelago act as a hydraulic brake on the Indonesian Throughflow.
+The 17,000+ islands of the archipelago act as a kind of hydraulic brake on the Indonesian Throughflow.
 And it is said that if Indonesia did not exist, there would only be 23 hours in each day.
 Because that hydraulic brake effectively slows down the rotation of the Earth!

 The Indonesian Throughflow and “Sverdrups”